AnithaAnnem/Snaatak-/README.md

 -  **Fast rendering via the Virtual DOM** – Minimizes real DOM updates for improved performance.
 -  **Reusable components** – Encourages modular design and reduces code duplication.
 -  **Unidirectional data flow** – Makes data changes predictable and easier to debug.
--  **Robust developer tools & community support** – Tools like React DevTools and a massive ecosystem of packages.
--  **Cross-platform mobile development with React Native** – Build native apps using the same core principles.

 React combines power, flexibility, and a supportive community to help you build **scalable, maintainable, and high-performance apps**.